Foundation-Learning-UETAILab/Week-0-Introduction/.github/CONTRIBUTING.md

 ### Continuous Integration (CI)

 In addition to local testing, the project is set up such that on each code push, tests are automatically run and checked on the server.
-You are able to see how well you are doing on the assignment by committing your code, pushing to the server, and then logging in to GitHub.
+You are able to see how well you are doing on the assignment by committing your code, pushing it to the server, and then logging in to GitHub.
 This process takes several minutes, but it is an easy way to keep track of your progress as you go.

 Specifically, you can run: